TURKISH FOODS THAT FIGHT INFLAMMATION IN THE BODY

 WHICH TURKISH FOODS FIGHTS INFLAMMATION IN BODY?

-Turkey Medicals member reviews Expert dietitian who told, “It is possible to deal with this problem by eating consciously,” noting that chronic inflammation (ilthaplanma) that occurs in our body without us noticing triggers many serious diseases, such as cardiovascular and diabetes.
+Turkey Medicals member reviews Expert dietitian who told, “It is possible to deal with this problem by eating consciously,” noting that chronic inflammation (ilthaplamma) that occurs in our body without us noticing triggers many serious diseases, such as cardiovascular and diabetes.

 .